Bidirectional Cross-Attention Fusion of High-Resolution RGB and Low-Resolution Hyperspectral Inputs for Multimodal Semantic Segmentation: Methods

 \subsection{Bidirectional Cross-Attention}

-We fuse RGB and HSI features using bidirectional, local cross-attention without pre-upsampling (cf. \Cref{fig:Modules}, dark green).
+The bidirectional cross-attention block lets each low-resolution HSI cell and its $r\times r$ high-resolution RGB neighbors exchange information locally, so that spectral cues refine RGB features and spatial context refines HSI features without resampling either modality (\Cref{fig:Modules}, dark green).
 Let RGB features lie on a fine grid $H_f\times W_f$ and HSI features on a coarse grid $H_c\times W_c$, with $H_f=rH_c$ and $W_f=rW_c$ for integer $r\ge 1$.
 Each coarse HSI location $(u,v)$ has $K$ spectral slices and $r^2$ co-registered RGB “children”.
 Attention is computed strictly within each coarse location $(u,v)$ (no mixing across parents).
 Multi-head projections are used in both directions, where the per-head dimension is $d_h=C/h$.
 Per-head indices are omitted for clarity.
 At each stage we have the two sets of features:

 \textbf{Fine$\to$Coarse (RGB queries HSI).} For each HSI parent $(u,v)$, we extract $r^2$ RGB children $X_{\mathrm{rgb}}(u,v)\in\mathbb{R}^{r^2\times C}$ via pixel-unshuffle \cite{shi2016real} (space-to-depth), which rearranges every $r\times r$ fine-grid neighborhood into a length-$r^2$ vector per $(u,v)$.
 The $K$ HSI slices are $X_{\mathrm{hsi}}(u,v)\in\mathbb{R}^{K\times C}$.
 With linear projections for queries, keys, and values,